-(3) The following are capital costs for the purposes of paragraph 7 of subsection (1) if they are incurred or proposed to be incurred by a municipality or a local board directly or by others on behalf of, and as authorized by, a municipality or local board:

-- 1. Costs to acquire land or an interest in land, including a leasehold interest. - 2.
+- (3) The following are capital costs for the purposes of paragraph 7 of subsection (1) if they are incurred or proposed to be incurred by a municipality or a local board directly or by others on behalf of, and as authorized by, a municipality or local board: - 1.
+Costs to acquire land or an interest in land, including a leasehold interest except in relation to such services as are prescribed for the purposes of this paragraph. - 2.
 Costs to improve land. - 3.
 Costs to acquire, lease, construct or improve buildings and structures. - 4.
-Costs to acquire, lease, construct or improve facilities including, - i. rolling stock with an estimated useful life of seven years or more, - ii. furniture and equipment, other than computer equipment, and - iii. materials acquired for circulation, reference or information purposes by a board within the meaning of the Public Libraries Act library board as defined in the Public Libraries Act.
+Costs to acquire, lease, construct or improve facilities including, - i. rolling stock with an estimated useful life of seven years or more, - ii. furniture and equipment, other than computer equipment, and - iii. materials acquired for circulation, reference or information purposes by a board within the meaning of the Public Libraries Act.